Group Health Insurance

 Premium for bank account holders

-The premium amount for group health insurance policies varies based on factors.
+The premium amount for group health insurance policies varies based on various factors.
 Factors such as the coverage amount, age, and health conditions of the insured individuals.
 Unlike corporate group health plans that are based on cost-sharing, the premium for bank-offered group health insurance plans needs to be paid by the account holder.
 The premium may be deducted directly from the bank account or paid as a separate fee.
 It is crucial to understand the premium structure before finalising a group health insurance policy.
 You can also avail of tax benefits under Section 80D of the Income Tax Act on the premium paid.

 Group health insurance policies often have a network of hospitals where insured individuals can avail of cashless treatment.
 These network hospitals have a tie-up with the insurance provider, facilitating a smooth group health insurance claims process.
 In case of hospitalisation or medical treatment, insured individuals can present their insurance card or policy details to avail of the cashless treatment, subject to policy terms and conditions.